 Doing math doesn’t have to mean sitting inside with a worksheet, especially during the summer!

-When school is out and the weather is nice, kids and adults alike can enjoy the outdoors while still stretching the brain.
-Summer is a rich opportunity to bring mathematical thinking into these fun outdoor activities.
-Explore numbers, engineering, measurements and more with structured activities, or ask the right questions to evoke mathematical thinking in almost any activity!
+When school is out and the weather is nice, kids and adults alike can enjoy the freedom while still stretching the brain.
+Summer is a rich opportunity to bring mathematical thinking into these fun indoor and outdoor activities.
+Explore numbers, engineering, measurements and more with structured math activities, or ask the right questions to evoke mathematical thinking in almost any activity!

 2. Finding Symmetry in Nature: Young explorers can find natural objects on a hike or at a park and explore symmetry in this activity from Chelsey at Buggy and Buddy.